-Overview of Interrogatories in Discovery (2025 Full Guide)
+Overview of Interrogatories in Discovery (2026 Full Guide)

-Overview of Interrogatories in Discovery (2025 Full Guide)
+Overview of Interrogatories in Discovery (2026 Full Guide)

-Interrogatories play a key role in legal cases; their main purpose is to help attorneys gather critical information from the opposing party.
-But drafting them effectively isn’t always straightforward.
+Interrogatories play a key role in legal cases.
+Their main purpose is to help attorneys gather critical information from the opposing party.

 Asking the right questions requires a full understanding of the case, careful wording, and a strategic approach.
-At the same time, legal professionals must balance cooperation with protecting privileged information—all while keeping costs and billable hours in check.
+At the same time, legal professionals must balance cooperation with protecting privileged information, all while keeping costs and billable hours in check.

 It’s a delicate process, and mistakes can lead to wasted time, incomplete responses, or unnecessary disputes.